Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 Purpose
 -------

-In this document will be analyzed all the design features needed to develop Travlendar+ system.
+In this document it will be analyzed all the design features needed to develop Travlendar+ system.

 We suppose that the readers are familiar to what is the Travlendar+ system and all its features.
 If it is not, we suggest them to read the RASD document before continuing.